Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Application

 \subsubsection{Wiki dataset}

-The Wiki dataset containing 2405 Wikipedia pages and 12761 link relationships these pages can divided into 17 classes.
-Each page is represented as a node, and the link relationships between nodes form the graph structure.
+The Wiki dataset containing 2405 Wikipedia pages and 12761 link relationships and these pages can divided into 17 classes.
+Each page is represented as a node, and the link relationships between nodes form the graph.